Many complications can develop from

 coughing (such as cracked ribs or a

 hernia).
-When these complications are severe, they may
+When these problems are severe, they may

-require more treatment or hospitalization.
+require more treatment or a hospital stay.
 Pneumonia and other types of

 lung infections or problems may be treated with antibiotics, oxygen, and

-cough less threatening than in the past.
+cough less severe than in the past.
 But the disease and its complications

-remain a serious health issue, especially for children younger than 4 months of
+are still a serious health issue.
+This is especially true for children younger than 4 months of

 age.
-Adults age 60 and older also are at increased risk for severe symptoms
+Adults age 60 and older also are at increased risk for severe problems.